Skip to main content

 Bolo Polana

-Mozambique's most famous dessert, this cashew and potato cake was created at the historic Polana Hotel.
-The unique combination creates a moist, nutty cake often served at celebrations.
+Mozambique's best-known dessert, a cashew and potato cake invented at the old Polana Hotel.
+That odd pairing gives you a moist, nutty cake that turns up at celebrations.

 vegetarianContains: nutsContains: eggsContains: gluten